googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **Figure 5.30 A sweep gradient with start angle of 30° and an end angle of 150°**

-Start and end angle values can be outside the range [0, 360), but are interpreted as values within that range by applying a modulus operation.
+Start and end angle values can be outside the range [0, 360) when variations are applied.
+Values are converted to values within that range by applying a modulus operation.
 For example, an angle -60° is treated the same as 300°; an angle 480° is treated the same as 120°.
 As a consequence, the [0, 1] range of the color line covers at most one full rotation around the center, never more.